madx/haze/README.md

     run Haze::App

-Create folder to put your entries in: `mkdir entries`.
+Create the folder where you will put your entries: `mkdir entries`.
 Then run the app with `$ rackup -E production config.ru`.

 ## Source ####################################################################